88lex/sa-gen/README.md

 **export PROJECT_BASE_NAME=myprojectbasename**
 This is the base name for a project created with this script.
 It will be appended with the number of each project as they are created.
 For example, a base of 'sasync' will create projects called `sasync1`, `sasync2` and so on.
-You can choose any base name that you like, rather than `sasync`.
+You should choose a base name likely to be unique to your organisation.
 NOTE: If using a domain that you share with others, then use a name other than `sasync` as sa-gen will fail if that project name has already been used.

 **export FIRST_PROJECT_NUM=1**